-EMS provided by Mobile Medical Response for the duration of the race.
+EMS provided by TBD for the duration of the race.

 Water/aid station will be available in the refreshment area and during the second run portion of the race.
 Runners will pass the aid station at or near the halfway or turnaround point.
 We will not have water on the bike course – make sure to bring a bottle.